hritikkedar19/My-Link-Tracker/README.md

    - `BASE_URL=https://your-service-name.onrender.com`
 8. Redeploy.

-QR codes will then contain the public Render address and work from mobile phones.
+QR codes will then contain the public Render address & work from mobile phones.